-Question Answer Can I put a chapter from any book onto Canvas?
-It is recommended that you submit your readings to the Library via the Reading Lists module in Canvas so that the appropriate amounts can be made available to your students.
-Library staff will provide copyright clearance and make the material available, or advise you if there are any problems.
-In exceptional circumstances (eg time issues), you can post the approved amount of copyright material onto Canvas, provided you also acknowledge the creator and source.
-See Manage Your Content-Use Content for approved amounts, and use the Copyright Notice for certain content.
+Overtion A Can I put a chapter from any book or journal article directly onto Canvas?
+Due to copyright licensing conditions, all scanned book chapters/journal articles should be made available via Reading List in Canvas.
+By using Reading List, the Library can digitise the material and will ensure copyright compliance.
+The Library can also assist in finding alternative resources, if appropriate.
+See Manage Your Content-Use Content for limits and conditions.
 Can I extract (cut and paste) anything from the Web and use that for teaching purposes?
 In general, yes, but it depends on the type of content and how much you want to use.
 Remember that the web includes text, images, film, video, audio etc. See Manage Your Content-Use Content for the types of content and approved amounts, acknowledge the creator and source, and use the Copyright Notice for certain content.
-In some cases it will be easier to provide a link to the website to students and direct them to the intended content.
+Best practice is to provide a link to the website.
 This allows the student to use as much as they prefer (which they are entitled to do under their Fair Dealing copyright allowances - this is different to the amounts which UTS can provide in order to comply with copyright licences).
 Also see below for information on using film and videos from the Web.
 Do I need to check with anyone or get approval to link to modules from a professional website?
 Not if you're only providing a link to a publicly available website or web resource, providing the link to web based content does not require permission.
 However, as some deeper content may only be accessible via a password or subscription, you must check that you are entitled by the terms or conditions of that site to access and reuse the content, eg. if you have a subscription to restricted material on a website, and the conditions only allow you (ie an individual user) to access the material, you should not then provide your subscription access to your students.